When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Related Work

-Closer to the current work, \citep{barbieri2013cascade} proposed to enhance community detection algorithms by using the information about spreading cascades.
+Closer to the current work, \citep{barbieri2013cascade, he2021discovering, sattari2018cascade} proposed to enhance community detection algorithms by using the information about spreading cascades.
 However, to find clusters, the authors use both the graph and the cascades.
-In contrast, the crucial assumption in our work is that the graph is not observed, hence the method from~\citep{barbieri2013cascade} cannot be applied.
-Another similar setting is considered in a recent paper~\citep{sanders2017optimal}.
-Here it is assumed that we observe a trajectory of a Markov chain spreading on a hidden stochastic block structure; the aim is to infer the clusters.
-Although the motivation is similar, our task is more complicated in two aspects: 1) in~\citep{sanders2017optimal} the transitions of the Markov chain are defined solely by the membership in the communities, while in our work we assume a hidden graph structure, which significantly complicates the problem, 2) we consider cascades instead of chains and, in particular, we do not know who infected whom.
+In contrast, the crucial assumption in our work is that the graph is not observed; hence these methods cannot be applied.
+Another similar setting is considered in~\citep{sanders2020clustering}.
+Here, it is assumed that we observe a trajectory of a Markov chain spreading on a hidden stochastic block structure; the aim is to infer the clusters.
+Although the motivation is similar, our task is more complicated in two aspects: (1) In~\citep{sanders2020clustering}, the transitions of the Markov chain are defined solely by the membership in the communities, while in our work, we assume a hidden graph structure, which significantly complicates the problem.
+(2) We consider cascades instead of chains and, in particular, we do not know who infected whom.
+Recent work \cite{xing2021detecting} studies analytically the problem of detecting two communities from interactions in a gossip model, where some agents never change their state.
+In this work, we also leverage the (binary) states of the nodes, but the gossiping protocol fundamentally differs from cascades, and the assumption of two communities is too restrictive for our purposes.
+Finally, \cite{hoffmann2020community} develops a Bayesian model for community detection based on time series observed at each of the network's nodes, without recovering the edges.
+However, their time series have a very different structure from the cascade data used in the current article.